jmrfG/zpp-url-server/README.md

 ## Usage <a name = "usage"></a>

+After following the previows steps, run:
+ 	`npm run dev` to start the dev server or `npm run` to get a list of possible commands.

 Right now, the server has only three routes:

 -   A  `GET`  route -  `/all`  which returns all the urls in the collection.